-I will try to define each neighborhood of New York according to a number of criteria: the touristic aspect, the proximity with shops or restaurants, bars and clubs, its quietness, whether local people live in the neighborhood, the number of touristic housing (hotels & apartments) and finally its rate.
+I will try to define each neighborhood of New York according to several criteria: the tourist aspect, the proximity with shops or restaurants, bars and clubs, its quietness, whether local people live in the neighborhood, the number of tourist housing (hotels & apartments) and finally its rate.

 In this way, I’ve put stars for each criterion.

-Tourism: is it a touristic area or not?
+Tourism: is it a tourist area or not?
 Are there interesting things to see?